agavazov/nkvd/packages/tests/README.md

       ✔ Should respond with an error for [empty key]
       ✔ Should respond with an error for [maximum key length] reached

     /is command
       Successful record exist check
         ✔ Should save [normal record] without error
-      ✔ Should find the [same exists record] without error ✔ Should [remove the same record] without error ✔ Should not allow to remove the same record again with [missing record] error Fail scenarios
+        ✔ Should find the [same existing record] without error ✔ Should [remove the same record] without error ✔ Should not allow to remove the same record again with [missing record] error Fail scenarios